 - Custom-Made Whitening Trays: This whitening option involves having plastic trays custom-made to fit your teeth perfectly (upper and lower arch), and comes with tubes of professional whitening gel to be added to the trays.
 The tray with gel is then worn for up to an hour each day until the desired result is achieved.
 Due to the trays being made to fit your teeth properly, the likelihood of whitening gel leaking onto your gums is significantly reduced, as compared to the ready-to-use kits.
 This option also makes it easy to do touch-ups regularly, as you can purchase more tubes of whitening gel to use in your trays.

-- Smile Whitening Bundle: This bundle of homecare products, available from your <brand name> office, includes an Oral-B Pro Electric toothbrush with a special whitening brush head and a ready-to-use whitening kit.
-The smile whitening bundle is a convenient and affordable option for not only whitening, but also maintaining your smile.
+- Smile Whitening Bundle: This bundle of homecare products, available from your Gentle Dental office, includes an Oral-B Pro Electric toothbrush with a special whitening brush head and a ready-to-use whitening kit.
+The smile whitening bundle is a convenient and affordable option for not only whitening but also maintaining your smile.

 - Porcelain Veneers: Some teeth will not respond to traditional whitening methods due to internal discoloration or deep staining.
 In these cases, porcelain veneers can be a great option.
 Custom-made and then bonded over the surface of your teeth, these thin sheets of porcelain provide a bright, white smile that looks very natural.
 To find out more about veneers, talk to your dentist.